Skip Navigation

 • Number of referrals to the program generated by collaborative partners in health care and early intervention.
 (Measures effective activation of partnerships)

-• Number of policy barriers to enrollment identified and addressed through the intervention.
+• Number of policy challenges to enrollment identified and addressed through the intervention.
 (Demonstrates systems-level problem-solving)

 • Number of children who maintain continuous insurance coverage for 12 months after enrollment.
 (Reflects impact on retention and reducing churning)